 Proper succulent care can be easy, as long as you know a few basics.
-Hopefully from the tips in this post, as well as the posts above will help you ensure the long and happy life of your succulents!
+Hopefully the tips in this post will help you ensure the long and happy life of your succulents!

 However, succulents like to have their soil soaked and then dry out before watering again.
 So, soak the soil and then let it dry completely.
 For more details about this watering method, check out this post or my ebook on watering.

 A couple things I have learned along the way that may help with watering… the thicker the leaves on a succulent the less water it needs.
 So my beautiful Pachyveria Royal Flush is going to need a lot less water than the Aeonium 'Zwartkop'.

 I actually really like the Aeonium Zwartkop because it tells me when it needs to be watered by having droopy leaves.
 Add a little water and it perks up within a couple hours!

 So, I just told you succulents need infrequent watering and the soil needs to dry out between watering.
 In order to do that you'll need a well draining soil.
 There are a lot of suggestions as to what you should use for soil and in what proportions.